Back to Blog

 Best for: SaaS founders wanting lifecycle email triggered by Supabase events

-The advantage: you get full lifecycle automation (onboarding, trial conversion, dunning, re-engagement) on top of your Supabase backend without complex middleware.
-Since Supabase is popular with SaaS founders, and Sequenzy is built specifically for SaaS email marketing, the pairing makes sense.
+The advantage is that you get full lifecycle automation (onboarding, trial conversion, dunning, re-engagement) on top of your Supabase backend without complex middleware.
+Since Supabase is popular with SaaS founders, and Sequenzy is built specifically for SaaS email marketing, the pairing covers the same audience naturally.

 Sequenzy's Stripe integration adds another dimension for Supabase-based SaaS.
 Your product events come from Supabase (user signed up, completed onboarding, invited team member), and your payment events come from Stripe (subscribed, payment failed, upgraded).
-Both feed into the same lifecycle automations, giving you a complete picture of each customer's journey.
+Both feed into the same lifecycle automations, giving you a complete picture of each customer's journey without juggling two separate event streams.

 2. Resend